-Figure 12.1 shows an example of Huffman tree for the alphabet $\Sigma = \{a, b, c, d, e, f\}$.
+Figure ?? shows an example of Huffman tree for the alphabet $\Sigma = \{a, b, c, d, e, f\}$.
 The first merge (on the left) attaches the symbols a and b as children of the node x, whose probability is set to 0.05 + 0.1 = 0.15.
 This node is added to the candidate set, whereas leaves a and b are removed from it.
-At the second step the two nodes with the smallest probabilities are the leaf c and the node c.
-Their merging updates the candidate set by deleting c and c, and by adding their parent node c whose probability is set to be c0.15 + c0.15 = c0.3.
+At the second step the two nodes with the smallest probabilities are the leaf c and the node x.
+Their merging updates the candidate set by deleting x and c, and by adding their parent node y whose probability is set to be 0.15 + 0.15 = 0.3.
 The algorithm continues until there is left only one node (the root) with probability, of course, equal to 1.

 We observe that the choice of the two nodes having minimum probability may be not unique, and the actual choices available may induce codes which are different in the structure but, nonetheless, they have all the same optimal average codeword length.
 In particular these codes may offer a different maximum codeword length.
 Minimizing this value is useful to reduce the size of the compression/decompression buffer, as well as the frequency of emitted symbols in the decoding process.
-Figure 12.2 provides an illustrative example of these multiple choices.
+Figure ?? provides an illustrative example of these multiple choices.